Updated: Feb 13

-Easy, authentic New Orleans Chicken Gumbo using Rozie's Hot RelSa along with green bell peppers to make the Holy Trinity of Cajun cooking.
+Easier, authentic New Orleans Chicken Gumbo using Rozie's Hot RelSa along with green bell pepper to make the Holy Trinity and the carefully crafted flavors of Cajun Cooking.

 1/2 cup butter